-$1.5\%\ p.a$ Paid monthly in arrears
+1.5% p.a Paid monthly in arrears Class U - 1% p.a.
+Paid monthly in arrears Performance Fee

-Performance Fee

-All classes except Class U: Provided the fund achieves an overall increase of 6% a yearly performance fee of 10% of the total returns will be applied.
+All classes except Class U: Provided the fund achieves an overall increase of 6% a yearly performance fee of 10% of total returns will be applied.